TobiasCarlsson/portfolio/README.md

 ### Tools
-The tools i use for this website is the text editor atom which can handle any type of text and code.
+The tools I will be using for this website is the text editor atom which can handle any type of text and code.

+I will use jquery and bootsrap to make it easier for my self
 ### Informatoin Architecture